h15200/notes/go.md

 - in `go`, we use multiple cores for parallelism AND concurrency
 - solving concurrency (race condition) issues is done with `channels` and `go routines`

+- in `go`, goroutines, channels, and wait groups abstract a lot of concurent and parallel programming, but traditional synchronization tools like `mutex` are availble in package `sync` and `sync atomic`
+  - a `mutex` is better than using a semaphore counter of cap 1 with a channel
+  - use a `R(ead)W(rite)Mutex` to optimize for reading

 ### Channels

 - 2 main usages: